Ross Colton Game Preview: Avalanche vs. Ducks

-The Colorado Avalanche, including Ross Colton, will be on the ice Saturday at 10:00 PM ET, and they'll be up against the Anaheim Ducks.
+Ross Colton will be in action when the Colorado Avalanche and Anaheim Ducks play on Tuesday at Ball Arena, starting at 9:00 PM ET.
 Looking to wager on Colton's props versus the Ducks?
 Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.